 The IRS Security Summit, composed of the IRS, state tax agencies and industry partners (including TaxAct), has developed new and expanded safeguards to help fight identity theft.
-The additional requirements focus on "trusted customer" features to authenticate tax preparers, taxpayers, and tax returns.
+The additional requirements focus on “trusted customer” features to authenticate tax preparers, taxpayers and tax returns.

 - Multi-factor user authentication – TaxAct Professional download software and online solutions will require sign in using your TaxAct Account username and password every 24 hours.
 Re-authentication is required after 30 minutes of inactivity in a work session.
-Additionally, users will be required to enter a unique code whenever you sign in to a device for the first time.
+Additionally, you will be required to enter a unique code whenever you sign in to a device for the first time.

 - Stronger account passwords – Your TaxAct Account password will expire every 90 days.
 We will send you a reminder email several days before your password expires.

 - Passwords are also now required to have a minimum number of characters, upper and lower case letters, numbers and special characters.

 - Account protection – After three unsuccessful attempts to sign in to a TaxAct Account, the account will be automatically locked.
 (If you can’t remember your username or password, be sure to use the recovery links on the sign in page.)

 - Robot-fighting technology – Captcha is used to verify that a human being is signing in.
 It’s considered one of the first lines of defense in fighting identity theft because automated bots will stop attempts if Captcha is detected.